johndevs/gradle-vaadin-plugin/README.md

 * ``vaadin.addon.license`` - The licence of the Vaadin addon.
 * ``vaadin.addon.title`` - The title for the addon as seen in the Vaadin Directory.
 * ``vaadin.mainSourceSet`` - Defines the main source set where all source files will be generated.
+* ``vaadin.push`` - Should vaadin push be enabled for the application.
+Default is false.

 ## Vaadin GWT configurations
 * ``vaadin.gwt.version`` - GWT version used with Vaadin 6.
 Defaults to 2.3.0.